 Once the rural match is finalized, it is your responsibility to contact your preceptors well in advance of your Rural Rotation to confirm your start date and time.
 You may also wish to contact the administrator at the site to inquire about available accommodation.

 If you have any questions or concerns please contact the Rural Education Manager: Larissa McLean

 Rural Community Accommodation

 Please review the individual rural site profiles on Entrada for accommodation information.
-Many sites have accommodation held or recommended for residents, and the main preceptor and clinic administrator often have more information about possible options.
+Some sites have accommodation held or recommended for residents, and the main preceptor and clinic administrator often have more information about possible options.